CleverTap/terraform-provider-mongodb/README.md

-> Delete, Activate, Deactivate API's are not supported.
+> Activate, Deactivate API's are not supported.

 - This terraform provider allows to perform Create ,Read ,Update ,Delete and Import MongoDB user